Former Afghan President: Massive US bomb was an ‘atrocity’

 “My message to President Trump today is that he has committed an immense atrocity against the Afghan people, against fellow human beings,” he said.
 “If the American government sees us as human beings, then they have committed a crime against fellow human beings, but if they treat us as less than human beings, well, of course they can do whatever they want.”

+“I told the people of Afghanistan in the Loya Jirga (Grand Assembly) we must not sign the BSA with the U.S., that we must not give them bases till the day they bring peace to Afghanistan,” he said.
+“Why would the Afghan people want to give the U.S. bases?
+For what?
+To continue the war in Afghanistan, to become more insecure, to lose peace forever, to suffer, to receive more bombs, to receive a weapon of mass destruction?
+Or for security, for peace and for a better life?”

+The U.S. National Security Adviser H. R. McMaster met with President Ghani during a visit to Afghanistan on Sunday.
+According to statement from the office of the president, the pair discussed mutual counterterrorism efforts, security and economic development.

 The U.S. estimates 600-800 IS fighters are in Afghanistan, mostly in Nangarhar.
-American forces have has concentrated on fighting them while also supporting local Afghan forces against the Taliban.
+American forces have concentrated on fighting them while also supporting Afghan forces against the Taliban.
+The U.S. has more than 8,000 troops on the ground in Afghanistan, training local forces and conducting counterterrorism operations.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.